5 Tokyo Districts Absolutely Not to Miss

 Tokyo is ripe with rich districts and neighborhoods.
 Here are 10 neighborhoods and districts absolutely not to miss.

 What makes Tokyo such an endlessly, fascinating city?
 Its neighborhoods and districts.
+Of course, I’d say that I’ve written an entire book on Tokyo’s alluring neighborhoods.
+Here are some personal favorites.

 Located in the Shibuya Ward, Daikanyama is one of Tokyo’s trendiest and walkable neighborhoods.
 It’s perfect for a leisurely afternoon stroll, and it has some beautiful spots to grab brunch.